ruby/www.ruby-lang.org/en/documentation/faq/7/index.md

 ### Can an identifier beginning with a capital letter be a method name?

-Yes, you can, but we don't do it lightly!
+Yes, it can, but we don't do it lightly!
 If Ruby sees a capitalized name followed by a space, it will probably (depending on the context) assume it's a constant, not a method name.
 So, if you use capitalized method names, always remember to put parameter lists in parentheses, and always put the